jberaunm/python-fu-batch/README.md

 ---

-Following variables need to be replace with local directories:
+Following variables need to be replaced with local directories:

 path_data = 'C:\\data.txt'